Section 106 funding for outdoor sports and facilities for children and young people

 We are responsible for managing and allocating S106 funding contributions for public open space improvements, including outdoor sport provision and facilities for children and young people.

 Funding contributions are negotiated between developers and the council during the planning application process.
 Developer contributions are usually paid to the council when development begins, or when certain stages are met.
 This money is then allocated to projects to either provide new facilities, or improve the quality and capacity of existing facilities.

 S106 funding contributions open for funding applications

-S106 funding awarded to outdoor sports facilities and provision for children and young people projects since April 2010 is available here (Microsoft Excel format).
+Information about the funding since April 2015 is available in Microsoft Excel format.
 This also includes S106 contributions open for funding applications along with deadlines for submission.

 S106 funding can only be spent on new facilities or capacity improvements to existing facilities.
 It cannot be used to maintain existing facilities.

 Apply for Section 106 funding

 To apply for S106 funding to support the provision of new or enhanced outdoor sport and children and young people facilities you must be either:

 - an organisation that operates a community facility on a not-for-profit basis